Exits and Transfers

 - If you know the employee is moving, have them log into ESTHER to update their address information or make sure to include the new address on the termination form.

-Please note the employee’s final check will include payment of any unused benefit time accrued, in accordance with the Benefit Time Policy No. 405, and will be processed on the next regular payroll cycle.
+Please note the employee’s final check will include payment of any accrued, but unused Paid Time Off (PTO), in accordance with the Paid Time Off Policy No. 405, and will be processed on the next regular payroll cycle.

 Important Tips When Someone is Leaving Rice or Transferring to a Different Department: